 These might require a 501(c)(3) – a non-profit designation.
 But check with your local stores, they may not –

 - Display Table Inside Store Event – The picture above is of my friend and me inside an Old Navy.
-Each store register had small (under $1) store items and asked each person if they would like to purchase the additional item to donate to our project.
+Each store register had small (under $1) store items and asked each person if they would like to purchase an additional item to donate to our project.
 (Works both for you and the store but only if you need specific items for your charity.)
 We also had a donation jar and advertised the project.

 - Display Table outside a local store or with permission.
-Advertise your project, sell items or have a donation jar.
+Advertise your project, sell items, or have a donation jar.

 - Cookout at local grocery stores (Hamburgers, Brats, etc.)

 - Caroling or Singing at Restaurants or Malls – Some restaurants and stores will pay or allow tips if you sing outside or walk around inside.